 - The Internship Preparation Course is designed to give interns the fundamental theories and skills necessary to thrive in their community college internship.
-Classes are scheduled prior to internship semester, typically on weeknights between 6:00 pm and 10:00 pm. - The 15 -20 hour fall internship, where prior to the semester the intern will be assigned to work with a mentor.
+The August 2023 Internship Preparation Course will be on August 2, 3, 4, 9, 10, 11, 16, 17, and 18.
+Classes are typically between 6:00 pm and 10:00 pm. - The 15 -20 hour spring 2023 internship, where prior to the semester the intern will be assigned to work with a mentor.
 For example, a teaching intern will be mentored by a classroom instructor that matches their field of study.
 The intern will be assigned to work with the mentor to attend a minimum of five (5) class sessions, either in the mentor's class or in the class of a faculty member partnering with the mentor.
 If the intern is a counselor or librarian, the intern will be assigned to a mentor in their field and will be given the equivalent non-classroom assignment.
 Weekday and evening opportunities are available.
 Also includes a minimum of five (5) hours of meeting time between the intern and their assigned mentor. - Attendance to a designated meeting of the Board of Trustees, Department or Division meeting. - Complete two (2) self-evaluations to the FIT Faculty Coordinator, one at mid-semester and another at the end of the semester.